opalnext/cppfetch/README.md

 # C++ Fetch (cppfetch)

 ## Introduction
-This is my first project made to progress with C++, I made this when I was 14 to start some C++ projects to learn more about it.
+This is my first project made with C++, I made this along some other C++ projects to learn more about the language.

 ## What works:
 - Hardware detection such as RAM usage, CPU, GPUs